-Clause 42(a) would amend subsection 8WB(3) of the Principal Act to provide that section 8WB will also operate subject to new sections 52B, 77A and 91B.
-Those provisions would authorise the Secretary to the Department of Social Security to request a person to quote a tax file number as a prequisite to the payment of sole parent's pension, family allowance supplement and family allowance respectively.
+Clause 42(aa) would amend subsection 8WB(3) of the Principal Act to provide that section 8WB will also operate subject to new sections 52B and 77A.
+Those provisions would authorise the Secretary to the Department of Social Security to request a person to quote a tax file number as a prequisite to the payment of sole parent's pension and family allowance supplement respectively.

-Clause 42(a) would commence on 1 October 1990.
+Clause 42(aa) would commence on 1 January 1991.